lonnen/constrained-logits-processors/README.rst

 Constrained Logits Processors
 =============================

+note: this project is abandoned.
+The approach never worked well -- once a significant proportion of tokens were restricted to `-math.Inf` generation would get eccentric and even choose tokens masked by `-math.Inf`

 HuggingFace's `transformers library <https://github.com/huggingface/transformers>`_ has a number of logits processors useful for nudging the probability of certain tokens appearing in text generation models.